pingbird/flutter-recipes/docs/framework/single-child-render-objects.md

 ## Final result

-The final result is a square also changes its opacity:
+The final result is a square that also changes its opacity:

 ![](https://i.tst.sh/NtBvq.gif)